mjassim2030/dom-events-lab/readme.md

 * Supports simple two-number operations (e.g., `4 + 5`).
 * Stores the result and allows further operations using the result.
 * Provides basic input validation and display formatting.

-> This version is suitable uses DOM manipulation fundamentals.

 ---

 ### Enhanced Calculator